We believe in what we do.

-Howard A. Wallack is currently the Deputy Chief Human Resources & Administrative Officer in the Global Human Resources (GHR) department at Jhpiego, an international, non-profit health organization, affiliated with The Johns Hopkins University.
-At Jhpiego, Mr. Wallack spearheads the organization’s leadership development program and shares responsibility for management and oversight of other global HR functions.
-Prior to joining Jhpiego, he had senior-level international positions in human resources, training and development, global business development, and project management at various organizations, including the Society for Human Resource Management (SHRM), Goodwill Industries International, the US Peace Corps, and the Center for International Private Enterprise (CIPE), an affiliate of the US Chamber of Commerce.
-Mr. Wallack has an MA in International Affairs from the Norman Paterson School of International Affairs at Carleton University; an MSc in International Human Resources and Globalization from the University of Leicester; and an AB in Anthropology and Spanish from Hamilton College.
-Howard is multilingual, was an Eisenhower Fellow to Argentina, and has worked, studied or travelled in 90+ countries.
+Howard A. Wallack is the Deputy Chief Human Resources & Administrative Officer in Global Human Resources (GHR) at Jhpiego, an international, non-profit health organization affiliated with The Johns Hopkins University.
+Howard spearheads the organization’s leadership development program and shares responsibility for management and oversight of global HR functions.
+Previously, he held senior-level international positions in human resources, training and development, global business development, and project management at organizations including the Society for Human Resource Management (SHRM), Goodwill Industries International, the US Peace Corps, and the Center for International Private Enterprise.
+Howard holds an MA in International Affairs from the Norman Paterson School of International Affairs at Carleton University; an MSc in International Human Resources and Globalization from the University of Leicester; and an AB in Anthropology and Spanish from Hamilton College.
+Howard was an Eisenhower Fellow in Argentina and is multilingual.

 Alfa Fellowship Program